500 species of spiders have been found within the state of Wisconsin

 large enough to hunt on their own.
 [See below photo]

-distinctive dark violin-shaped marking on top
+distinctive dark violin-shaped marking

 of the front body